Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 Step 5: Launch Your New Mental Health Website!

-To set your new mental health website live, login to your hosting account and point your domain name to its new location.
+To set your new mental health website to live, login to your hosting account and point your domain name to its new location.

 Put Your Best Face Forward With a New Mental Health Website